James Francis McIntyre: Retirement and legacy

 McIntyre retired after 21 years as archbishop of Los Angeles on January 21, 1970.
-He then served as a priest at St. Basil's Parish in Downtown Los Angeles, where he privately celebrated the Tridentine Mass on the side altars of St. Basil's.
+He then served as a priest at St. Basil's Parish in midtown Los Angeles, where he privately celebrated the Tridentine Mass on the side altars of St. Basil's.

 McIntyre died at St. Vincent Medical Center in Los Angeles, at the age of 93.
 In 2003, his remains were transferred to the crypt of the new Cathedral of Our Lady of the Angels.

 Reputation

 John Cooney writes in his 1984 book The American Pope that McIntyre harbored racial prejudices and was approached privately by the priests of his archdiocese who asked him to refrain from making racial slurs.

 Charles Morris in his 1997 book American Catholic states:Today, McIntyre's name is associated mostly with his sad, slightly ridiculous octogenarian flailing against the cultural and religious revolutions of the 1960s.
 But if he had retired at the canonical age of 75 in 1961...he would be remembered as one of the great builders of the American Church.Monsignor Francis Weber, in his two-volume biography of McIntyre, tries to rehabilitate the cardinal's reputation.
 In a 1997 review of Weber's book, historian Kevin Starr agrees with Weber and articulates the alternative version of McIntyre and the 1960s.
 Starr writes:Sadly, this kindly (most of the time) and, in his own way, holy prelate became the scapegoat for those pushing the ecclesial revolutions, so frequently self-destructive, of the 1960s after the Second Vatican Council.